 (Optional).
 Default NULL.
 The file path of the biological sequence file that contains at a minimum a sequence for each OTU in the dataset.
 Alternatively, you may provide an already-imported XStringSet object that satisfies this condition.
-In either case, the names of each OTU need to match exactly the taxa\names of the other components of your data.
+In either case, the names of each OTU need to match exactly the taxa_names of the other components of your data.
 If this is not the case, for example if the data file is a FASTA format but contains additional information after the OTU name in each sequence header, then some additional parsing is necessary, which you can either perform separately before calling this function, or describe explicitly in a custom function provided in the (next) argument, refseqFunction.
-Note that the XStringSet class can represent any arbitrary sequence, including user-defined subclasses, but is most-often used to represent RNA, DNA, or amino acid sequences.
-The only constraint is that this special list of sequences has exactly one named element for each OTU in the dataset.